vyrjana/pyimpspec/README.md

 ### Equivalent circuit fitting

-Fitting equivalent circuits to impedance spectra is easy with _pyimpspec_ and generates a `FittingResult` object.
+Fitting equivalent circuits to impedance spectra is easy with pyimpspec and generates a `FittingResult` object.
 The `FittingResult` object includes:
 - The fitted `Circuit` object.
 - Information about all of the parameters (e.g. final fitted value, estimated error, and whether or not the parameter had a fixed value during fitting).
 - The frequencies that were used during the fitting.
 - The complex impedances produced by the fitted circuit at each of the frequencies.
 - The residuals of the real and imaginary parts of the impedances.
-- The `MinimizerResult` object returned by _lmfit_.
+- The `MinimizerResult` object returned by lmfit.

 ### Plotting

-_pyimpspec_ includes functions for visualizing `Circuit`, `DataSet`, `KramersKronigResult`, and `FittingResult` objects.
+pyimpspec includes functions for visualizing `Circuit`, `DataSet`, `KramersKronigResult`, and `FittingResult` objects.
-The only backend that is currently supported is _matplotlib_.
+The only backend that is currently supported is matplotlib.

 ## Changelog